Folegandros is a small, quiet Greek island that remains virtually unknown to tourists.

 Exploring the Church of the Panagia on Folegandros

-You can also take a walk along and explore the narrow cobblestone streets throughout the village or take a fifteen-minute walk up a zigzag pathway to the Church of Panagia.
+You can also take a walk and explore the narrow cobblestone streets of the village or take a fifteen-minute walk up a zigzag pathway to the Church of Panagia.

 The church is thought to be built on the site of an ancient temple, and although the original date of the construction of the church is unknown, it was renovated both in 1687 and 1821.